top of page

 Player Overview

-Kingston Flemings has burst onto the scene early in his freshman year at Houston, emerging as a dynamic lead guard with a polished scoring package and advanced feel for the game.
-His blend of mid-range touch, playmaking instincts, and competitive edge has quickly put him on the NBA radar.
+Kingston Flemings has burst onto the scene this season as freshman at Houston, emerging as a dynamic lead guard with a polished scoring package and advanced feel for the game.
+His blend of mid-range touch, playmaking instincts, and competitive edge quickly put him on the NBA radar.
 Flemings consistently plays with pace, poise, and creativity, showing maturity beyond his age.

-"Kingston Flemings is a dynamic on-ball guard, and I'm especially impressed with how he's been able to make such an impact on a deep, well-established team early in his college career.
-He's certainly played himself into the mix." — Matt Babcock, NBA Draft Analyst
+"Kingston Flemings is a dynamic on-ball guard, and I’m especially impressed by how he’s been able to make such an impact on a deep, well-established team early in his college career.
+He’s risen fast, and for good reason." — Matt Babcock, NBA Draft Analyst

 Strengths